The Original Central Wasatch National Conservation and Recreation Area Act

-- Land exchanges between the U.S. Forest Service and the participating Cottonwood Canyons ski resorts will be authorized;
+- Authorization of land exchanges and the option for split-estate land exchanges between the U.S. Forest Service and ski areas in the Cottonwood Canyons

 Mechanical transportation and devices are prohibited in Wilderness areas, as dictated by the Wilderness Act of 1964, however, the Act specifically addresses mechanical treatment as it relates to fire suppression and mitigation: “Mechanical treatment and prescribed fire may be utilized within wilderness where consistent with the Wilderness Act and agency regulations, as when necessary to protect public safety.”
 (FSM 2323.52).
 This means that where mechanical transportation and tools like mountain bikes chainsaws are prohibited in Wilderness, in the case for fire suppression and management, mechanical treatment would be allowed.